All Episodes

 The same people that trashed Bush for supposedly cooking the intel on WMD have indeed cooked the intel on the fact that we're having such success against ISIS.

-I think if they had I think the day they get a nuke, they're gonna they're gonna parade it through the streets.
+I think if they had, I think the day they get a nuke, they're going to parade it through the streets.

-Just you know, the the Soviets and the Chicons, they have these big military displays on May Day where they they get their soldiers marching in unison and all their latest weaponry being towed through in front of the great leaders of the time.
+Just, you know, the Soviets and the Chikoms, they have these big military displays on May Day where they get their soldiers marching in unison and all their latest weaponry being towed through in front of the great leaders of the time.

-I had never considered this, that they've already got it, and Obama's just paid them not to use it while he's in office.
+I had never considered this, that they've already got it and Obama's just paid him not to use it while he's in office.

-Uh that aspect part of me says, hey, that there could be some merit to that.
+That aspect, part of me says, hey, there could be some merit to that.

 Anyway, Roger, I appreciate the call.